 “We'll need to commit to a certain path in three to five years' time.”

-“Our experts are still investigating the entire eco-system with the aim of pinpointing the best solution,” said Daniel Chatterjee.
-But he says one thing's for sure: “We'll need to commit to a certain path in three to five years' time at the latest in order to achieve our overriding goal of making shipping climate-neutral by 2050.”
+“Whereas we're now focusing our attention on methanol, we remain open to other technologies and are keeping our eye on the other fuels as well,” said Chatterjee.
+Nevertheless, he is convinced: “We'll need to commit to a certain path in three to five years' time at the latest in order to achieve our overriding goal of making shipping climate-neutral by 2050.”

 Yet this goal still seems so far away.
 However, a simple calculation shows that preparations for this must begin now: Ships have service lives of anywhere up to 40 years.
 If the entire shipping industry is to be climate-neutral in 2050, the vessels in service then must be planned today.
 Any vessel entering service in 2030 must have climate-neutral propulsion.
 If this is to be built in 2027 – assuming a three-year construction period – the decision on the propulsion system, and thus the fuel, will have to be made in the years leading up to this.